 LinSheen Raw Linseed Oil

-The product is a raw Linseed wood refinishing oil that seeps into the grain of the wood, increasing its natural color and texture.
+The product is a raw Linseed wood refinishing oil that seeps into the wood grain, increasing its natural color and texture.
 It is a finishing oil derived from flaxseeds, also known as flaxseed oil, a friendly oil for wood treatments and protects the wood from daily use and weather damage.
 It is a craftsman’s favorite wood treatment since it penetrates deep into the grain to help maintain its lifespan.
-It is safe to use on furniture, flooring, and even your favorite boards.
+It is safe for furniture, flooring, and even your favorite boards.

 Sunnyside Corporation Pure Raw Linseed Oil